harding/old-docs-history-bitcoin.org/en/developer-guide.md

 Now that we have PaymentRequest all filled out, we can serialize it and send it along with the HTTP headers, as shown in the code below.

-*Required:* BIP71 defines the content types for PaymentRequests, Payments, and PaymentACKs.
 {% endautocrossref %}

 {% highlight python %}